mfumagalli/Copenhagen/Files/day2b.md

 In other words, we want to retrieve the distribution of PBS under neutral evolution.
 We are then going to test whether our observed value falls within or outside such distribution.

-First, let us compute some summary statistics for each replication.
+First, let us compute some summary statistics for each replication (this may take a while with 1,000 repetitions):
 ```
 Rscript $DIR/Scripts/ms2stats.R Results/ALL.ms > Results/ALL.ms.txt
 ```